NikolasEnt/NikolasEnt.github.io/_posts/2018-02-20-Camera-model-identification-with-deep-learning.md

 ## Dataset enriching

 One of the keys to the competition was to download as many photos taken by appropriate cameras as possible.
 For the purpose, the [Flickr API][Flickr] was used.
-Unfortunately, it does not provide any tools for simple images sorting by camera model from EXIF without necessarily to download images.
+Unfortunately, it does not provide any tools for simple images sorting by camera model from EXIF without necessity to download images.
 That is why images were found by tags and description and filtered locally.
 It was very important to filter out all irrelevant images (e.q. edited) as it may lead to incorrect features extraction in a CNN.

 Filtering criteria:
 * Correct image size according to the camera specification.
-An image could
+An image could be in horizontal or vertical orientation
 * Jpeg quality > 93 for filtering out compressed and edited images
 * Correct camera model in EXIF information
 * No comments on editing in photo editing software, such as Photoshop, Lightroom, GIMP, etc.

 These parameters can be checked in a batch manner with a very useful [identify][identify] cli utility.
 For example, ```identify -format '%[EXIF:Model]' /path/to/file``` returns the camera model from EXIF; ```identify -format '%Q' /path/to/file``` - jpeg quality.
-So, a bash script was created for tmage filtering.
+So, a bash script was created for image filtering.

 Finally, a dataset of 25000 images was utilized for training and 500 - for validation.